MerlinsLair/merlin/tests/localosmosis/README.md

 ## LocalMerlin Accounts

-LocalMerlin is pre-configured with one validator and 9 accounts with ION and OSMO balances.
+LocalMerlin is pre-configured with one validator and 9 accounts with ION and MER balances.

 | Account   | Address                                                                                                | Mnemonic                                                                                                                                                                   |
 | --------- | ------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |